en:lang="en-US"

 For this setup, Harvey wanted to go with a powerful and proven solution that would address the pressures of operating in less technically advanced locations, such as Brazil, Argentina, Chile, Paraguay, Colombia and Mexico.
 Since more than 300 hours of recording were planned throughout the tour, tape was not an option.
 Editors working with Harvey encouraged him to build a pipeline that would support coding.
 Avid DNxHD and, in this case, Ki Pro Rack from AJA It fit perfectly.

-Harvey acknowledges that he has traveled thousands of kilometers with AJA equipment, “even hitting it in airplane and truck loading operations.
-There is obviously great appeal in trusting a manufacturer that is known and trusted, and furthermore, a digital workflow was a no-brainer here.
-We were going to be dealing with a huge amount of footage, so we needed a recorder that could ably manage the data as well as withstand the physical demands of the road, so the Ki Pro Rack was a natural choice.
-The DNxHD codec was also crucial for daily intake.”
+Harvey acknowledges that he has logged thousands of miles with AJA gear, "even hitting it in aircraft and truck loading operations.
+There's obviously a huge appeal in relying on a manufacturer you know and trust, and furthermore, a digital workflow was a no-brainer here.
+We were going to be dealing with a huge amount of footage, so we needed a recorder that can ably handle the data, as well as withstand the physical demands of the road, so the rack-mounted Ki Pro was a natural choice.
+Also crucial was the codec DNxHD for daily intake.”

 AJA on The Cure tour